Method for detector description transformation to Unity and application in BESIII: Application in BESIII

 \subsection{BESIII detector description and visualization}

 BESIII is a spectrometer operating at the Beijing Electron Positron Collider II (BEPCII).
-The BESIII detector records symmetric $e^+e^-$ collisions provided by the BEPCII storage ring~\cite{bepcii}, which operates in the center-of-mass energy range from 2.0 to 4.7~GeV~\cite{BESIII_future}.
-The cylindrical core of the BESIII detector covers 93\% of the full solid angle and consists of a helium-based multi-layer drift chamber~(MDC), a plastic scintillator time-of-flight system~(TOF), and a CsI(Tl) electromagnetic calorimeter~(EMC), which are all enclosed in a superconducting solenoidal magnet providing a 1.0~T magnetic field.
+The BESIII detector records symmetric $e^+e^-$ collisions provided by the BEPCII storage ring~\cite{bepcii}, which operates in the center-of-mass energy range of 2.0 to 4.7~GeV~\cite{BESIII_future}.
+The cylindrical core of the BESIII detector covers 93\% of the full solid angle and consists of a helium-based multilayer drift chamber~(MDC), a plastic scintillator time-of-flight system~(TOF), and a CsI(Tl) electromagnetic calorimeter~(EMC), which are all enclosed in a superconducting solenoidal magnet providing a 1.0~T magnetic field.
 The solenoid is supported by an octagonal flux-return yoke with resistive plate counter muon identification modules interleaved with steel~(MUC).

-The detector description in BESIII offline software is provided in GDML format.
-Each of the four sub-detectors, MDC, TOF, EMC and MUC, has a corresponding GDML file to describe it.
-A general GDML file provides description of the common materials and the other passive detector components, such as beam-pipe and superconducting solenoid.
-All applications in BESIII offline software, including simulation, reconstruction, event display, calibration and analysis, use the GDML files as single source of detector information.
+The detector description in the BESIII offline software is provided in GDML format.
+Each of the four subdetectors, MDC, TOF, EMC, and MUC, has a corresponding GDML file to describe it.
+A general GDML file provides a description of common materials and other passive detector components, such as the beam pipe and superconducting solenoid.
+All applications in BESIII offline software, including simulation, reconstruction, event display, calibration, and analysis, use GDML files as the single source of detector information.

-BESIII Visualization (BesVis), an event display tool based on ROOT, has been developed to visualize the detector and to analyze the physics events, as shown in Fig.~\ref{fig:besvis}.
-It has played an important role in BESIII offline software development and physics analysis since 2005.
+BESIII Visualization (BesVis), an event display tool based on ROOT, was developed to visualize the detector and analyze physics events, as shown in Fig. ~\ref{fig:besvis}.
+It has played an important role in BESIII’s offline software development and physics analysis since 2005.